Writing an Interface for a Repository¶

 Additionally we have fixtures for various settings of the repository, e.g. Dewey Decimal Class and Licenses.

-You find the data in JSON in
+You find the data as JSON in

 The best way is probably to get familiar with pytest and check out the examples in